DLR-RM/BlenderProc/journal_of_open_source_paper.md

 Collecting those in the real world is often either too complicated or expensive.
 With `BlenderProc2`, we present a tool enabling the generation of vast and diverse datasets with a few lines of Python code.
 A particular focus is placed on the acknowledgment of the simulation-to-real gap and how to tackle this particular challenge in the dataset generation process.
-Even though the first version of `BlenderProc` was one of the first tools to generate photo-realistic, synthetic datasets, many more exist nowadays, compared in \autoref{tab:features} [@NDDS; @Stillleben; @nvisii; @habitat].
+Even though the first version of `BlenderProc` was one of the first tools to generate photo-realistic, synthetic datasets, many more tools exist nowadays, compared in \autoref{tab:features} [@NDDS; @Stillleben; @nvisii; @habitat].
-In contrast to the first version of BlenderProc, BlenderProc2 relies on an easy-to-use python API, whereas the first version relied on a Yaml-based configuration approach [@denninger2019blenderproc; @denninger2020blenderproc].
+In contrast to the first version of BlenderProc, BlenderProc2 relies on an easy-to-use python API, whereas the first version used a YAML-based configuration approach [@denninger2019blenderproc; @denninger2020blenderproc].

 ![An apple randomly sampled in the 3D FRONT dataset [@Front3D].](images/front_3d_object_sampling.jpg){ width=50% }